alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 1.2.0 - March, 2008
 * Prevent captcha image caching
+* Fixed issue with hidden fields and cross-site-scripting.
 !
 Adding a new dialog in the administration view to show the configured webforms with activated database transport.

 1.1.0 - February, 2008